gurulantern/gurulantern/README.md

 - Hi there!
 I’m Alex!
 - I’m interested in gaming, reading, crypto, and farming.
-- I’m currently learning JavaScript, React, Python, Solidity.
+- I’m currently learning JavaScript, React, Python, Solidity, Unity, and C#.
 My background is in acting and education.
 - 📫 How to reach me: alex.tianzhi.ho@gmail.com

 <!---